Chethan-Babu-stack/Imputation-of-missing-data/README.md

 Step 4: Loop through D-missing and find the cluster in HCs which is very related to it using Euclidean Distance.
 The result is, a cluster to which the record is in and the record in the cluster which is the closest to it.

-Step 5: Find the trimmed mean for that feature in that particular cluster.
+Step 5: Find the trimmed mean for that feature in that particular cluster. ( P = 0.25, which means: if we have n elements, k = P * n; remove k elements from first and k elements from last of the sorted n elements.
+Now for R = n - 2k elements are used for finding mean.)

 Step 6: Cosine Similarity is employed between the record from cluster(which is complete record), and the missing data record.
 If Cosine value is: